tum-ewk/ficus/doc/tutorial.rst

 Time-Settings
 ^^^^^^^^
+Set timebase of time dependent Data and timesteps to be optimized

-* timebase: time-interval between timesteps of all given timeseries data.
+* **timebase**: time-interval between timesteps of all given timeseries data.
-* start: First timestep to use for the optimisation
+* **start**: First timestep to use for the optimisation
-* end: Last timestep to use for the optimisation
+* **end**: Last timestep to use for the optimisation

 Keep the timebase at 900s (=15 minutes), the start timestep at 1 and the end timestep at 672 (optimise the whole 7 days)